martindevans/martindevans.me/_posts/2013-08-05-The-Reports-Of-My-Death-Are-Greatly-Exaggerated.md

 ---
 layout: post
-category : site-update
+category : Site-Update
-tags : [generals]
+tags : [general]
 tagline : In Which The Author Suddenly Remembers He Has A Blog
 ---
 {% include JB/setup %}